tomeshnet/tomesh.101/presentations/20190416_civictechto/tomesh-better-web.md

 On the hardware side, a Toronto Mesh node consists of a single board computer

-\- most people use a Raspberry Pi like the ones shown in the picture -
+and a mesh-enabled wifi dongle, like those shown in the picture.

-and a mesh-enabled wifi dongle.

 ---